 - Strategies and interventions that reduce distress

-- Builds on the local context using available resources through collaboration
+- Building on current skill sets using available resources and collaboration

-- Introduces self-care and awareness of resiliency support
+- Introduction of self-care and awareness of resiliency support

-In general terms, Arizona Trauma Institute trains frequently in the following areas:
+Arizona Trauma Institute trains clients in the following areas:

-- Clinical skill development of counselors and therapists in the treatment of trauma for families and children
+- Clinical skill development for counselors and therapists in the treatment of trauma for families and children

-- Clinical skill development of counselors and therapists in the treatment of trauma for adults and couples
+- Clinical skill development for counselors and therapists in the treatment of trauma for adults and couples

 - Promoting organizational structure and management that are trauma sensitive

-- Structuring treatment so best practice models work more effectively
+- Structuring treatment to work more effectively using best practice models

 - Promoting broader knowledge of the physiological and neurobiological aspects of trauma.